It’s important to balance and control costs while working to increase revenues to remain profitable.

 The following 10 ideas can help you to increase sales and control costs:

-- Create high-perceived value.
+4. Create a high-perceived value.
 Guests are willing to pay more if they feel they are receiving value for their money.
-Actual value is less important that perceived value.
+The actual value is less important than the perceived value.
 If your guests feel like the service you are offering is worth $20 and it actually costs you $5 that is a big win.
 Also, try to move up the hotel rating scale.
 Going from a 3-star to a 4-star rating can make a big difference in how you are perceived.

-- Host special events and private functions.
-If you have the space, you can increase group bookings by hosting business conferences, special events, reunions, family gatherings and weddings.
+5. Host special events and private functions.
+If you have space, you can increase group bookings by hosting business conferences, special events, reunions, family gatherings, and weddings.
 Special events like Lover’s Weekends, or Hot Tub Getaways during the winter months can fill rooms during normally slow seasons.

-- Work to increase point-of-sale revenue opportunities.
-Partnering with local vendors like car rental companies, restaurants, amusement parks and concert venues allows you to sell additional services to guests.
-Use your front desk, gift shop or other area to sell tickets, rent cars, or offer guests special discounts.
-Develop a line of hotel branded products like shampoo, soaps, t-shirts, robes or linens to sell to guests.
+6. Work to increase point-of-sale revenue opportunities.
+Partnering with local vendors like car rental companies, restaurants, amusement parks, and concert venues allows you to sell additional services to guests.
+Use your front desk, gift shop or other areas to sell tickets, rent cars, or offer guests special discounts.
+Develop a line of hotel-branded products like shampoo, soaps, t-shirts, robes or linens to sell to guests.

-- Audit everything!
+8. Audit everything!
 Hotels can spend up to 50% of their operational budget on heating and cooling.
-Investing in a high efficiency HVAC system can save thousands.
+Investing in a high-efficiency HVAC system can save thousands.
 Switching hallway lighting from incandescent to LED can save significant money on electricity costs.
 Audit everything, energy costs, technology, phone systems, and supplies for savings.

-- Make your hotel stand out from your competitors.
+10. Make your hotel stand out from your competitors.
 Give guests a reason to choose you.
-You can differentiate your hotel using pricing, outstanding customer service, free entertainment by the pool, or a later checkout time.
+You can differentiate your hotel using pricing, outstanding customer service, free entertainment by the pool, or later checkout time.
 Be creative!

 Even in a competitive environment, it’s possible to make changes that will increase your bottom line.
 By using creative and proactive solutions, you can reduce your operating costs and increase revenues without disrupting your day-to-day operation.